GrinonBarrett/Taksidos/Placeholder Creature.md

 **Swallow Whole**: If he successfully bites a creature of at least two size categories or smaller, he may swallow it whole as an action.
 A creature may be able to cut its way out or succeed an opposed [Rflx] check with disadvantage using their Wrestling skill to escape.

-**Throw Voice**: So long as he can perceive it, Capralzeryx may have the sound of his voice originate from anywhere.
+**Throw Voice**: So long as he can perceive it, Capralzeryx may have the sound of his voice originate from any point.

 **Draconic Magic**: He is capable of casting spells using wyrding and uses his [Empy] as his [Magic].
 He adds his [Empy] bonus to his spellchecks and counterspell checks.
 He knows the following spells;
 * Absenting